martinbudden/crate-vector-quaternion-matrix/README.md

 Vectors have 2D, 3D, and 4D versions.

 Matrices have 2x2, 3x3, 4x4, and 9x9 versions.

-The 9x9 matrix is a partial implementation which has been added to support Kalman filters.
+Additionally there are 3x3xM2x2 (effectively 6x6) and 3x3xM3x3 (effectively 9x9) matrices which have been added to support Kalman filters.
+They are used by the [sensor-fusion](https://crates.io/crates/sensor-fusion) crate to implement Kalman filters.

 Each type has versions for `f32` and `f64`.
 So we have: